yabellini/SitioAcademico/content/en/talk/MiRPanel_RStudioCertification/index.md

 ---
-abstract: In June 2020, MiR Community hosted a webinar to learn more about the process of becoming a certified Rstudio Instructor.
+abstract: MiR Community hosted a webinar to learn more about the process of becoming a certified Rstudio Instructor.
 I was part of the panel with [Shelmit Kariuki](https://twitter.com/Shel_Kariuki) and [Greg Wilson](https://twitter.com/gvwilson).
 all_day: false
 authors: []
-date: "2020-05-08T10:00:00Z"
+date: "2020-06-12T10:00:00Z"
 event: MiR Community webinar
 event_url:
 featured: false